domsantschi/llm-convo/README.md

 I used open-webui as frontend to "develop" this.

 # ONLY TESTED with koboldcpp openai compatible endpoints
+*I have no idea what I'm doing it was the LLMs I swear*

 - Dark/Light theme
 - Number of Exchanges between 3 and 30